 email@example.com, which I put on my About page.

-As for HTTPS, even if it’s your blog where you do not collect any sensitive information, having a secure connection gives the perception of you as a trusted source.
-Other than that, it also can slightly improve your Google search engine rankings.
+As far as HTTPS is concerned, even if this is your own blog where you do not collect any sensitive information, having a secure connection gives the perception of you as a trusted source.
+Other than that, it can also slightly improve your Google search rankings.

 This tutorial has the following tasks to complete: The only prerequisite here is that you take care to purchase a domain name in advance.
 There are a few domain registrars where you can buy it (e.g., Bluehost, GoDaddy or Namecheap).
 As for Netlify, they also sell and register domain names:

 Configure DNS Records

 DNS (Domain Name System) records are rules that define how domain name servers handle traffic to domains and subdomains.
 Updating DNS records is a necessary step, once you obtain your custom domain.
 In our case, this will allow you to connect the domain to Netlify hosting.
 Since I bought

 kiroule.com domain name from Namecheap, it’s shown here how to do that in my Namecheap account, but the same configuration procedure can be done with most of the domain registrars.

 Domain List from the left sidebar and click on the